-Mamiya 7II review
+Mamiya 7II camera review

-General Mamiya 7II, the successor to Mamiya 6 and 7, is a medium format (6X7) rangefinder camera.
-It boasts interchangeable lenses with leaf shutters and features automatic parallax correction, aperture-priority auto-exposure, exposure correction, multiple exposure mechanism, as well as... a self-timer (6X7cm snapshots, anyone?).
-The camera has very few controls and no frills, which allows one to concentrate on photographic subject matter.
+IntroductionMamiya 7II, the successor to Mamiya 6 and 7, is a medium format (6X7) rangefinder camera.
+It boasts interchangeable lenses with leaf shutters and features automatic parallax correction, aperture–priority auto–exposure, exposure correction, multiple exposure mechanism, as well as... a self–timer (6X7 snapshots, anyone?).
+The camera has very few controls and no frills, which allows one to concentrate on the photographic subject matter.
 Most importantly, it produces huge slides (or negatives) of astounding quality.
-That said, Mamiya unfortunately made a couple of controversial design decisions which turned the camera into a very specialized tool and significantly limited its potentially wide range of applications. |
+This being said, Mamiya, unfortunately, made a couple of controversial design decisions that turned the camera into a very specialized tool and significantly limited its potentially wide range of applications. |

-Built quality, ergonomics and handling
+Build quality, ergonomics and handling

-There are six lenses available for the camera - 43mm f/4.5, 50mm f/4.5, 65mm f/4.0, 80mm f/4.0, 150mm f/4.5 and 210mm f/8 (respectively equivalent to 21mm, 25mm, 32mm, 40mm, 75mm and 105mm in 35mm format).
-Most photographers, however, seem to settle down to a three-lens kit either choosing a combination of 40mm, 65mm and 150mm lenses or, alternatively, deciding to use the 50mm, 80mm and 150mm set.
+There are six lenses available for the camera—43mm f/4.5, 50mm f/4.5, 65mm f/4.0, 80mm f/4.0, 150mm f/4.5 and 210mm f/8 (equivalent to 21mm, 25mm, 32mm, 40mm, 75mm and 105mm in 35mm format respectively).
+Most photographers, however, seem to settle down to a three–lens kit either choosing a combination of 40mm, 65mm and 150mm lens or, alternatively, deciding to use the 50mm, 80mm and 150mm set.

 Metering and auto-exposure